-Sternum Injury Lawyer in Milwaukee, Wisconsin
+Sternum Injury Lawyer in Wisconsin

-Milwaukee, Wisconsin Sternum Injury Attorney
+Wisconsin Sternum Injury Attorney

 The Sternum, more commonly known as the Breastbone or Chest Bone, connects the Sternum and the Ribs in the center of the chest area.
 The Sternum consists of three separate flat bones that move together: